-Legacy applications often have packed or unpacked numeric variables redefined with alphanumeric or binary fields.
-Such redefinitions are not recommended, because using the packed or unpacked variable in an assignment or computation may lead to errors or unpredictable results.
-To validate the contents of such a redefined variable before the variable is used, use the N option (see Characters in a Mask) as many as number of digits - 1 times followed by a single Z option.
+Legacy applications often have packed or unpacked numeric fields redefined with alphanumeric or binary fields.
+Such redefinitions are not recommended, because using the packed or unpacked field in an assignment or computation may lead to errors or unpredictable results.
+To validate the contents of such a redefined field before the field is used, enter an N for each digit of the field (counting the digits before and after the decimal point), minus one, followed by a Z (see Characters in a Mask).

 '''

 IF #P1 (P1) = MASK (Z)

 IF #N4 (N4) = MASK (NNNZ)

 IF #P5 (P5) = MASK (NNNNZ)

+IF #P32 (P3.2) = MASK (NNNNZ)

 '''